mfdogalindo/MFRC522-UART/README.md

 ## Rework

-If you have a chinese RC522 board
+If you have a chinese RC522 board, cut 3.3V wire to pin 32 and populate to GND

 ![alt tag](https://github.com/manuelgalindo/MFRC522-UART/raw/master/wiring.jpg)